Emily Oster, PhD

 There are a few layers to this answer, so let’s unpack.

-First: A lot of what we sometimes call “mom brain” is, I believe, a combination of sleep deprivation and postpartum mental health.
+First, a lot of what we sometimes call “mom brain” is, I believe, a combination of sleep deprivation and postpartum mental health.
 We know from an almost infinite amount of data that not getting enough sleep impacts mood and mental functioning.
 Being a parent is often synonymous with loss of sleep, so I think it is worth asking (in your case and others) whether chronic sleep deprivation may play a role.
 Similarly, postpartum depression or anxiety can manifest as trouble focusing.
 Before delving into anything else, I would look at your sleep and do a depression screen.

 A woman looks into the mirror and rubs her temple as her baby grabs her toothbrush.